petertwigg/petertwigg.github.io/index.md

 [Truth as Sword & Shield in Meditation & Life](/context/2020/05/31/truth-as-sword-and-shield-in-meditation-and-life/)<br>
 [What is consciousness?](/context/2020/05/03/what-is-consciousness/)

+### Recent Testimonials
+> Meditation seems to be a focused-mind activity not just relaxation!
+Peter is great at teaching this special skill.
+> <footer> Doctor, Sydney, NSW, Australia</footer>

 ### Working with Peter
 Grounded in long-time meditation and healing practices, I offer the following services:
 * Read my blog posts for tips, techniques and context on meditation.